thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

    - Update many configuration values (including ESTEPS) right on the screen
    - PID Autotuning for the nozzle AND bed from the UI.
 1. [S-Curve Acceleration](https://github.com/synthetos/TinyG/wiki/Jerk-Controlled-Motion-Explained)
-1. ARC Support (I am not sure this is new or not)
+1. ARC Support Enabled
 1. **M117** Change filament at layer.
+1. Touchscreen will turn off after 2 min (tap it to turn it back on)
 1. The progress screen will update if you are printing from Octoprint.

 BLTouch versions also include: